Umatilla Bridge: Rehabilitation

 In June 2017, work began on the rehabilitation of the older steel truss bridge.
 The bridge had been found to be structurally deficient by the Washington State Department of Transportation and required a two-stage project, beginning with the replacement of the bridge deck at a cost of $11 million.
 The eastbound bridge was closed and all traffic was moved to the newer westbound bridge, which was reduced to one lane per direction, until work was completed two years later.
 During the closure, a traffic jam from the August 21, 2017, solar eclipse caused mile-long backups approaching the Columbia River.
 The second project to repaint the steel truss structure is estimated to cost $40 million and is expected to be funded at a later date.

 Description

-It is a five-span continuous Warren through truss design.
+The original bridge is a five-span continuous Warren through truss design.
 The configuration of the span is unusual in the fact that it takes advantage of a submerged island near the middle of the Columbia River.
 With its two 600 ft spans, each constructed using the cantilever method, this is the only bridge in Oregon having two spans constructed using that method.